Mister-Joe/LsassPrinter/README.md

 # LsassPrinter
+> [!CAUTION]
+> Credential Guard and LSA Protection (RunAsPPL) largely render this technique ineffective.
+Archiving this repository.

 How to dump lsass via spoolsv with DLL side-loading.
 # Overview
 To my surprise, this is an effective way to dump lsass without being detected by either Windows Defender or CrowdStrike Falcon (for now).